alimahouk/mycyclopedia/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the terms found in the LICENSE file.

-## Acknowledgments
+## Author

-- OpenAI for providing the language models
-- Flask framework and its contributors
-- All other open-source libraries used in this project
+Created by Ali Mahouk in 2023.